Matthew 23:39

 the second time that He comes, He will not be rejected like He was the first

-as a unit.
-When He comes the second time, the Jewish people will see Jesus and
+believe on Jesus.
+When He comes the second time, the Jewish people will see

-they will say, Blessed is He that comes in the
+Jesus and they will say, Blessed is He that comes

-name of the Lord.
-The same thing is prophesied in Zechariah 12:10 about
+in the name of the Lord.
+The same thing is prophesied in Zechariah

-the ultimate repentance and conversion of the Jewish people when they see the
+12:10 about the ultimate repentance and conversion of the Jewish people when

-Messiah.
-It says, And I will pour upon the house
+they see the Messiah.
+It says, And I will pour

-of David, and upon the inhabitants of Jerusalem, the spirit of grace and of
+upon the house of David, and upon the inhabitants of Jerusalem, the spirit of

-supplications: and they shall look upon me whom they have pierced, and they
+grace and of supplications: and they shall look upon me whom they have pierced,

-shall mourn for him, as one mourns for his only son, and shall be in bitterness
+and they shall mourn for him, as one mourns for his only son, and shall be in

 Jesus